When I think of Japanese food, three things immediately pop into my mind: sushi, ramen, and sukiyaki.

 During my second trip to Japan, I decided that I wanted to take a couple of Japanese cooking classes: one on the art of making sushi, and another on preparing a traditional Japanese meal.

-When I arrived to my traditional Japanese cooking class in the suburbs of Tokyo, I learned that my ‘classmates’ and I would be working together to prepare a full Japanese meal.
+When I arrived at my traditional Japanese cooking class in the suburbs of Tokyo, I learned that my ‘classmates’ and I would be working together to prepare a full Japanese meal.
 I decided that I wanted to assist with making the sukiyaki, which was the main dish of the meal (and quite frankly the star of the show).

 Sukiyaki (すき焼き) is a type of Japanese stew soup that is usually eaten during celebrations and special occasions.
 The dish is called a one-pot dish because all of the ingredients (meat + vegetables) are cooked together in one shallow cast iron pot.